HiggsBoson3310/F2PyDdemo/README.md

 To generate data, go into the HydrogenPolarizability.py file and write the name of the test to run at the end.
 There is a section of the code that describes all the programmed tests.

 Just type the name of the test to run.
-For instance to generate the plots to compare with McNamara et al. (2018).
-Efficient calculation of Rayleigh and Raman scattering.
-Physical Review A, 98(4) we want to run test4.
+For instance to generate the plots to compare with MacNamara et al [2] we want to run test4.
 In the HydrogenPolarizability.py file go to the end and type

 ```
 test4()